hashkat/hashkat/docs/tutorial03.md

 <img src='../img/tutorial03/cumulative-degree_distribution_random.svg'>
 </center>

-As we can see, the cumulative-degree distribution of a random follow model matches the [Poisson Distribution](https://en.wikipedia.org/wiki/Poisson_distribution).
+As we can see, the cumulative-degree distribution of the random follow model matches the [Poisson Distribution](https://en.wikipedia.org/wiki/Poisson_distribution).

 To create this plot, we ran three simulations with random seeds and renamed their cumulative-degree distributions as:

 * cumulative-degree_distribution_month_000.a
 * cumulative-degree_distribution_month_000.b
 * cumulative-degree_distribution_month_000.c